shurunxuan/IGME740_Assignment/README.md

 # IGME.740.01 - Game Graphics Programming Individual Assignments

+Download 3D models for Assignment 4 and later ones [here](https://github.com/shurunxuan/IGME740_Assignment/releases/download/MDL/models.7z).
+Put the folder under `IGME740_Assignment\DX11Starter` where you can see the source files.
+Make sure the `models` folder is not nested with itself.

 ## [Assignment 1 - Starter Code](https://github.com/shurunxuan/IGME740_Assignment/releases/tag/AS1)

 - [x]	Download the starter code and ensure it runs